Frank Pickrang: Early life

 Francis John Pickrang was born on February 18, 1915.
 His mother, Wilhelmina Elizabeth Pickrang (nee Dymock) was born in Otago.
 She married Anselmo Pickering (spelling later became Pickrang) who had been born on the island of Saint Croix in the United States Virgin Islands.
+Ansell had been shipwrecked onboard the Weathersfield in 1888 off the Wellington Heads.
 He died on September 20, 1912.
 They had 5 children, Horiana Eliza Pickrang (b.1905), Charles Edward Pickrang (b.1907), Violet Adelaide Pickrang (b.1911), and Ansell Fitzgerald Pickrang (b.1913).
 Ansell was born on January 15, less than 4 months after the death of his father.
 Violet died aged just 8 months on August 27, 1912, 3 weeks before her father's death.
 Charles was a good rugby player in the Ashburton region, playing for Rakaia and later for Petone in Wellington.
 The newspapers would often describe him as a “half-caste Zulu”.
 He largely went by the name ‘Ted’ and after moving to Australia to pursue a boxing career he fought under the name of ‘Sam Kauri’.
 He also played 2 games for North Sydney in the New South Wales Rugby League competition.

 Frank was born 2 and a half years after the death of Anselmo and had no father's name recorded on his birth registration.
 His mother remarried in 1920 to Charles Thomas Pudney.